Street Noise Reduction in the City

 Even though Maggie and her partner Don had just bought their home, they were almost ready to sell it.
-Until they moved in, they didn’t realize just how much street noise would filter through their windows from the nearby Northeast Portland traffic and auto body shop.
+Until they moved in, they didn’t realize just how much traffic noise would filter through their windows from the nearby city traffic and auto body shop.
 After three weeks, they knew the house needed significant street noise reduction.